Skip to Main Content

 Reference List: Guidelines

 The reference list is a list of all of the sources you have cited in your work.
-Each entry is formatted as an end-text reference, and provides enough information for the reader to identify and locate the source for themselves.
+Each source is formatted as an end-text reference, and provides enough information for the reader to identify and locate the source for themselves.
+For how to format an end-text reference entry see our page on End-text elements.

 Formatting: